Marginal/QLVideo/README.md

 Limitations
 -----------
-* To see thumbnails of video files you may need to relaunch Finder or Log out and back in again.
+* To see thumbnails of video files you may need to relaunch Finder (ctrl-⌥-click on the Finder icon in the Dock and choose Relaunch) or Log out and back in again.
 * You may experience high CPU and disk usage for a few minutes after installation while Spotlight re-indexes all of your "non-native" audio and video files.
 * The QuickLook "Preview" function displays a static snapshot of "non-native" video files.
 * Interlaced content is sometimes not de-interlaced in QuickLook thumbnails and previews.
-* Depending on which media player app(s) you have installed Spotlight may not index the metadata in some audio and video files.
 * Requires OSX 10.9 or later.
 Use [Perian](http://github.com/MaddTheSane/perian) for equivalent functionality under 10.8 and earlier.

 Uninstall
 ---------
-* Run the Terminal app (found in Applications -> Utilities).
+* Run the Terminal app (found in Applications → Utilities).
 * Copy the following and paste into the Terminal app:

 `sudo rm -rf /Library/Application\ Support/QLVideo /Library/QuickLook/Video.qlgenerator /Library/Spotlight/Video.mdimporter`